harness-community/harness-replicate-pipeline/README.md

 # Harness Pipeline Replication Tool

-A Python tool to replicate Harness pipelines, input sets, and templates between Harness accounts with an intuitive interactive interface or CLI option for automation.
+A Python tool to replicate Harness pipelines, input sets, templates, and triggers between Harness accounts with an intuitive interactive interface or CLI option for automation.

 ---